 Death can occur suddenly, even the first time one of these products is directly inhaled, because breathing becomes very slow and shallow or because heart rhythm is disturbed (called arrhythmia Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more ).

 Chronic use or exposure to solvents (including exposure in the workplace) can severely damage the brain, peripheral nerves, heart, kidneys, liver, and lungs.
 In addition, bone marrow may be damaged, impairing red blood cell production and causing anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more , or leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more might occur.
 The skin around the mouth and nose can get irritated (huffer's eczema).
 Use in pregnancy can result in preterm birth Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more and fetal solvent syndrome, which causes symptoms similar to those of fetal alcohol syndrome Alcohol during pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more .
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more and fetal solvent syndrome, which causes symptoms similar to those of fetal alcohol syndrome Alcohol Certain substances, including caffeine, aspartame, alcohol, and tobacco, may have harmful effects on pregnant women and fetuses.
+Illicit drugs include amphetamines, bath salts, cocaine, hallucinogens... read more .

 With chronic use, people become somewhat tolerant to the solvent’s effects.
 People may become psychologically dependent on solvents, with a strong urge to continue using the solvents.
 But physical dependence does not occur.
 That is, stopping the drug does not cause unpleasant symptoms (withdrawal).